 Business, Politics & Society

-Meet your new instructor: chairman and CEO of The Walt Disney Company, Bob Iger.
+Meet your new instructor: former CEO of The Walt Disney Company, Bob Iger.
 In his introduction, Bob talks about what he’s learned from great teachers and what he wants to share with you.

 Topics include: Introduction